muratk5n/thirdwave/en/README.md

 Merkel comments reveal NATO + Ukraine were "loading for bear" ever since 2014 and were using Minsk only as a cover for their buildup.
-They weren't interested in peace, but even more significant, they ignored the larger strat environment, and failed in their governance duties.
+They weren't interested in peace, but even more significant, they ignored the larger strategic environment, the power balance, and failed in their governance duties.

 ---